Updated On

 • Zoning code violations

-Because home warranties cover your basic home systems and appliances, these contracts do not often cover luxury items in your home, such as smart technology, swimming pools and spas.
-Some home warranty providers — such as Liberty Home Guard — offer additional coverage, but it will require an additional monthly cost.
+Home warranties cover your essential home systems and appliances, which means they usually don’t extend to luxury items in your home, like smart technology, swimming pools, and spas.
+Some home warranty providers — such as Liberty Home Guard — offer additional coverage at an additional monthly cost.

 Do Home Warranties Really Save You Money?

-If you use your home warranty at least once per year, you have the opportunity to save money on the repair or replacement of your home system and appliances.
-Yet, as you can see in the chart below, the more claims you make, the more money you save.
-The exact amount you save depends on which system or appliance needs a repair, your service fee cost and your coverage limit, but overall, just two claims per year make your home warranty worth it.
+Use your home warranty at least once per year, and you will save money on the repair or replacement of your home systems and appliances.
+The more claims you make, the more money you save.
+The exact amount you save depends on which system or appliance needs repair, your service fee cost, and your coverage limit.
+Make at least two claims per year to justify the value of your home warranty.

 Bottom Line: Are Home Warranties Worth the Cost?